 The Overview and Scrutiny Committee (OSC) or its task and finish groups may require any member of the Cabinet, any chief officer, and-or any head of service to attend before it to explain in relation to matters within their remit.
-Other public sector or public service officials, external partners and-or residents and stakeholders may also be invited to address the committee, discuss issues of local concern and-or answer questions.
+Other public sector or public service officials, external partners and/or residents and stakeholders may also be invited to address the committee, discuss issues of local concern and answer questions.
 Recommendations may be made to the Cabinet or directly to Council.

 In scrutinising an external partner or partnership, the recommendations may be made directly to that body.
-The views of the Overview and Scrutiny Committee may be reported to the Cabinet or the Council, and the chairman of the committee shall be entitled to address the meeting on the committee's views.
+The views of the Overview and Scrutiny Committee may be reported to the Cabinet or the Council and the OSC chairman shall be entitled to address that meeting.